lamini-ai/lamini-examples/rag.md

 2. `batch_size` (optional) - default to 512.
 3. `chunker` (optional) - an object that can chunk the text.
 The default chunker is lamini's `DefaultChunker`.

-If you choose to use `DefaultChunker`, then you can optionally specify two arguments:
+If you use `DefaultChunker`, then you can optionally specify two arguments:
 1. `chunk_size` (optional)
    - Number of characters for each chunk.
+   - Smaller chunks tend to provide more precise results but can increase computationlly overhead.
+   - Larger chunks may improve efficiency but introduce more noise in the results.
    - Default to 512.
 2. `step_size` (optional)
    - Interval at which each chunk is obtained.